rithigavijayendran/HealthNest/README.md

- 🌱 HealthNest: AI-Powered Habit Tracker for Wellness
+ 🌱 HealthNest: Health Habit Tracker with Wellness  Prediction

 Welcome to **HealthNest** — a smart, full-stack wellness companion that helps you cultivate healthier habits, track your daily routines, and unlock insights into your personal health journey through intelligent wellness forecasting.